 In lessons we explore technique and posture, musical repertoire, play games and do activities to support learning of musical concepts.

 Music is at the heart of each lesson, with time to enjoy performing what has been studied during the week, and to enjoy playing duets.
-Rhythms are explored using percussion instruments, 'Rhythm Cups' and clapping games.
+Rhythms are explored using percussion instruments and clapping games.
 I use movement and songs, especially with young children, to reinforce musical ideas.
 I like to explore composition and improvisation alongside more traditional technical work and repertoire.
-My students enjoy a vast variety of musical styles and some work towards Trinity's Rock and Pop exams alongside the traditional ABRSM and Trinity exams.
+My students enjoy a vast variety of musical styles and some work towards Trinity's Rock and Pop exams alongside the traditional Trinity and ABRSM exams.
 We enjoy an annual recital when all students have the opportunity to play the lovely Grand Piano in All Saints' Church, Nettleham.

 Young beginners learn musicianship skills through songs, poetry and movement, usually alongside the Piano Safari method, which encapsulates my teaching style and philosophy beautifully!